peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* A decimal number with the same value as this object but with the exponent changed.
+* An arbitrary-precision decimal number with the same value as this object but with the exponent changed.
 Signals FlagInvalid and returns not-a-number (NaN) if this object is infinity, if the rounded result can't fit the given precision, or if the context defines an exponent range and the given exponent is outside that range.

 ### Quantize
-    public EDecimal Quantize​(int desiredExponentInt, ERounding rounding) Returns a decimal number with the same value as this one but a new exponent.
- <p><b>Remark:</b> This method can be used to implement fixed-point
- decimal arithmetic, in which a fixed number of digits come after the decimal point.
+    public EDecimal Quantize​(int desiredExponentInt, ERounding rounding) Returns an arbitrary-precision decimal number with the same value as this one but a new exponent. <p><b>Remark:</b> This method can be used to implement fixed-point decimal arithmetic, in which a fixed number of digits come after the decimal point.
 A fixed-point decimal arithmetic in which no digits come after the decimal point (a desired exponent of 0) is considered an "integer arithmetic" . </p>

 **Parameters:**